UMassCDS/ds4cg2019-tnc/Docker/README.md

 # Intro
 This folder contains everything necessary to run [Microsoft's Megadetector CameraTraps](https://github.com/Microsoft/CameraTraps) models inside a Docker container for the Nature Conservancy project.

+Note that this assumes your host machine has only a CPU.
+If you have a Nvidia GPU available, you can use it by changing the base image to a Tensorflow GPU build (the first `FROM` line of the Dockerfile) and using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+See the [Tensorflow Docker instructions](https://www.tensorflow.org/install/docker) for more details.

 # How to build the Docker image
 You must have [Docker](https://www.docker.com) installed on your machine.
 Navigate this `Docker` folder in the command line and run `docker build -t tnc .` to build the image and with a `tnc` tag.
 When this is finished you should see a message: